eWeLinkCUBE/CUBE-OS/README.md

 - **Virtual Machines** (x86_64 architecture, e.g. VirtualBox / VMware)
 - **NAS devices** (with compatible CPU and UEFI boot support)

+Refer to the [Installation Guide](https://github.com/eWeLinkCUBE/CUBE-OS/tree/master/Installation%20%26%20User%20Guide) for detailed platform-specific steps.

-## 🧰 Getting Started(Raspberry Pi as an example)
+## 🧰 Getting Started

-1. **Download the image**
+1. **Download the image** for your device from the [Releases](https://github.com/eWeLinkCUBE/CUBE-OS/releases) page
-   - Visit the [Releases](https://github.com/eWeLinkCUBE/CUBE-OS/releases) page to get the latest image for your platform

-2. **Flash to device**
-   - Use tools like [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [Balena Etcher](https://etcher.io/) to flash the image to your SD card or virtual disk
+2. **Flash or mount** the image using tools like Raspberry Pi Imager, Etcher, or your hypervisor’s disk manager

-3. **Boot and access CUBE OS**
+3. **Boot the device** and wait for the system to initialize
-   - Once installed, boot the device and access the dashboard from your browser.

-4. **Join the community**
-   - [Join Discord](https://discord.gg/67Ybdn23rS) to share feedback, report issues, or get help
+4. **Access the Web UI** via `http://cubeos.local` or your device’s IP address

 ## 🧪 Beta Participation